+Draft 7/6/19

-STUDENTS CL09.2
+STUDENTS BU09.2

 Student Welfare and Wellness

 The health and safety of pupils shall be a priority consideration in all Board decisions.

 The Board is committed to providing school environments that promote and protect student health, well-being, and ability to learn by supporting healthy eating and physical activity.
 To this end, the Board supports school efforts to implement the following: